Can I Grind Spices Without a Grinder

 Conclusion

 Fortunately, there are several ways to grind spices without a grinder.
 The easiest way is to use a coffee grinder, which works well with both hard and soft spices.
-If you don’t have a coffee grinder, you can also use a mortar and pestle, a rolling pin, or even a cup base.
-Just be sure to put the spices in a plastic bag first to avoid them getting lost.
+If you don’t have a coffee grinder, you can use a mortar and pestle, a rolling pin, or even a cup base.
+Just put the spices in a plastic bag first to avoid them getting lost.

 Leave a Comment